unboxed/unboxed.co/source/news/2016-02-09-event-digitalising-local-government-services.md

 ---
 date: "2016-02-09 10:36 +0000"
 published: true
-title: "Event: Digitalising local government services"
+title: "Event: Digitising local government services"
 ---

-## How to use the GDS approach in local councils to bring the cost of your services down through digitalisation
+## How to use the GDS approach in local councils to bring the cost of your services down through digitisation

 **Date:** Wednesday 9th March<br/>
 **Time:** 09:00 (for 09.30) to 13:00<br/>